dbj-data/machine_wide/architecture/design.md

 ## 1.4.
 Windows mechanisms and subsystems

-There is a miryad of WIN features subsystea and mechanisms.
+There is a myriad of WIN features subsystems and mechanisms.
 Investigate and use accordingly.

 - Services
 - (D)COM(+)